Aishat-Akinyemi/OpenPetition-NEAR/README.md

 #### This smartcontract written in AssemblyScript on NEAR platform is an Open Petition smart contract.

+### Purpose

+Users can create, sign and fund petitions.

 #### The call methods are:
 - **createPetition** : this method adds petition to the storage
 - **signPetition** : this method adds a signature to a petition